chrishorton/Hands-Free-Presentation/README.md

 pip install pyobjc
 pip install pyautogui
 ```
+Depending on your system, you may have to run `sudo pip install` rather than `pip install`.

 If you do not have Homebrew installed, please download it [here](http://brew.sh/).
 If you don't have `pip`, you can install it [here](https://pip.pypa.io/en/stable/installing/).